Congress of Verona (1943): Proposals made at the Congress

 The Congress produced several statements, proposals and decisions, most of which were never implemented due to the ongoing war and the German occupation.
 According to historian Peter Neville, the fascist delegates at the congress were well aware of their lack of any real political power, so they made intentionally unrealistic or dishonest promises, knowing that they would never have to carry them out.
 Significantly, Benito Mussolini, the founder and leader of Italian Fascism, was not present at the congress.
 He only sent a letter to the delegates, which was read as part of the opening ceremony.

 Of the decisions made at the Congress of Verona, the most important, which made the greatest practical impact, was the transformation of Italian fascism into a republican movement, after it had supported the monarchy of King Victor Emmanuel III for 21 years.
 The decision was motivated by the fact that the king had arrested Mussolini and made peace with the Allies just months before the congress; in fact, it was that action that forced the fascists to flee to Northern Italy and try to set up a new state there.
 The king was, therefore, a traitor in their eyes.

 The Congress of Verona also made a series of sweeping promises that represented an almost total departure from previous fascist policy.
 It promised to introduce a democratic government elected on the basis of popular sovereignty, to convene a Constituent Assembly that would draft a new constitution, to allow freedom of the press, to create an independent judiciary that would investigate corruption and abuses under the previous fascist government, to hand over uncultivated land to poor farmers, to bring some key industries under state ownership and to institute profit sharing in many other private industries.
 These latter economic policies were meant to represent a "Third Position" between capitalist plutocracy and Marxist socialism.
-Italian far-right philosopher Julius Evola praises the Manifesto of Verona for being "pro-labour in orientation" while also acknowledging the "increased dignity and authority of the business leader" as long as he is a "committed capitalist entrepreneur" and not a mere speculator.

 However, none of the promises made at Verona were kept.
 The head of state remained unelected, the Constituent Assembly never met, free speech continued to be restricted as before, and a Special Tribunal was set up to convict enemies of fascism rather than investigate government corruption.
 The proposed "third way" also failed to materialize.
 In key industries private shareholders still played a central role, workers' rights were severely limited, and trade unions had no power.